S2E/s2e/docs/src/Howtos/WritingPlugins.rst

         plgState->increment();
     }

-Exporting Events
+Exporting events
 ================

 All S2E plugins can define custom events.
 Other plugins can in turn connect to them and also export their own events.
-This scheme is heavily used by stock S2E plugins.
+This scheme is at the center of the S2E plugin infrastructure.
 For example, the `LinuxMonitor <../Plugins/Linux/LinuxMonitor.rst>`__ plugin exports a number of events (e.g. segmentation fault, module load, etc.) that can be intercepted by your own plugins.